Sesame Balls

 Can I store sesame balls?

 Unfortunately, sesame balls should not be stored.
 They need to be consumed on the same day they are made.
 I’ve experimented with air frying and microwaving them 24 hours later, but neither method yields satisfactory results.
-Air frying tends to make them excessively stale, while microwaving causes them to become soft, compromising their delightful crunchiness.
+Air frying tends to make them excessively stale, while microwaving causes them to become soft, compromising their crunchiness.
 Additionally, it’s crucial to prepare them just before cooking to avoid the glutinous rice dough from drying out.
 If it becomes dry, the exterior may crack and burst during the frying process.

 Special Ingredients